PrymalInstynct/k3s-dev-cluster-/README.md

 4. Verify Ansible can ping your nodes by running `task ansible:adhoc:ping`

+5. Security harden your nodes by running `task ansible:playbook:security-harden`

-5. Finally, run the Ubuntu Prepare playbook by running `task ansible:playbook:ubuntu-prepare`
+6. Finally, run the Ubuntu Prepare playbook by running `task ansible:playbook:ubuntu-prepare`

-6. If everything goes as planned you should see Ansible running the Ubuntu Prepare Playbook against your nodes.
+7. If everything goes as planned you should see Ansible running the Ubuntu Prepare Playbook against your nodes.

 ### :sailboat:&nbsp; Installing k3s with Ansible